ono-otw/ono-otw.github.io/index.md

 - Allows deliverers a list of orders to choose from, depending on location.

 ## User Guide
 This section provides a walkthrough of our interface and its current capabilities.
 The screenshots show the current state of the project.
+Capabilities not yet implemented are either noted with the screenshot or denoted by the words "Mock Up" by the title.

 #### Landing Page